-One of the most popular superfoods on the market, the Avocado is a fresh favorite.
-And it’s no wonder why.
-With a bevy of vitamins and filling, satisfying fiber, it’s a delectable health food that’s actually legit.
-Although you can get this tropical fruit from the store, there’s nothing better than harvesting your own avocados, right from own.
+One of the most popular superfoods on the market, the Avocado delivers a tonof vitamins and filling, satisfying fiber.
+And although you can get this tropical fruit from the store, there’s nothing better than harvesting your own avocados, right from home.
 With our Avocado Trees, it’s possible.

 Avocado Trees: Why Buy?

 As we mentioned before, Avocado Trees are a must-have.
 Why?
-Well, their oft-mentioned and talked-about fruit is a superfood, meaning it’s packed with nutrients that are super healthful.
+Well, their oft-mentioned and talked-about fruit is asuperfood, meaning it’s packed with nutrients that are super healthy.
 Offering nearly 20 vitamins and minerals in each serving, including lutein, potassium and folate, avocados are a powerful little fruit.

 Vitamins, Vitamins, Vitamins

 And though avocados are high in fat, they’restillhealthy.
 Avocados have what’s calledmonounsaturated fat, which is a “good” fat that aids in lowering bad cholesterol.Avocados help lower low-density lipoprotein (LDL) cholesterol, also known as “bad” cholesterol, while raising high-density lipoprotein (HDL) cholesterol, or good cholesterol.
 This is a big benefit for your heart.

 Ok, so they’re healthy.
 But that’s not all.
 From avocado toast to from-scratch guac, they pretty much improve any dish or meal.
 Dress them up and grab some nachos, or simply sprinkle with pepper and eat them right off the skin.
 Either way, avocados are absolutely delectable.
 They’re on your favorite sushi, in your morning breakfast bowls, in cooking oils and more.